swapnilmj/web-vqd/readme.md

 # Web-based Visual Query Designer

-Web-based Visual Query Designer is a tool for visually generating SQL queries.
+Web-based Visual Query Designer is a tool for visually generating SELECT SQL queries.
 Currently, it is designed only for MySQL .

 Feel free to try this tool for generating simple SELECT queries for the MySQL